FelipeAndrioli/react-windows-calculator/reports/REPORT.md

 receives two numbers as parameters and return the sum of them.
 I tested it using the software Postman and it returns the correct result.
 However some questions remain on my mind, about Model and how to use it in the right way.

+After learn how to configure and execute the Spring Boot code the subtraction service works without any kind of problem, the remaining (multiply and division) must works with no problem too.